cyramic/test_api/docs/NEXT_STEPS.md

 # Next Steps
 Here are some next steps that could improve this initial prototype:

+## Securing API keys
+The key as it currently stands is set using environment variables, but this isn't the best way to store API keys.
+Really, this should be kept in something like a parameter store or a database where the keys could be more easily secured and rotated by different means.
+I left it as an environment variable for ease of configuration on the prototype itself.

 ## Docker files to move to multi-stage
 The docker files could use multiple stages to minimise file size and therefore reduce cost and improve the speed of updating the services.